erikdotdesign/next/README.md

 # Next

-A sketch plugin to export your designs as react applications.
-Quickly share design specs, css, and assets.
+A sketch plugin that exports designs as html, making it easy to quickly share design specs, css, and assets like fonts, svgs, and images.

 ## Getting Started